olli0601/PANGEA.HIV.sim/README.md

 TIME_SEQ            | Date sequence taken
 RECENT_TR           | Y if transmission occurred at most 6 months after diagnosis N otherwise

+#### Simulations used in the PANGEA methods comparison exercise

+The 33 simulated data sets from the village and regional models are [available here in folder 201502](http://bit.ly/PANGEAHIVsim).

 ****

+# Epidemiological model component

 ****